lipschultz/lipschultz.github.io/_posts/2018-01-02-Numbers-Intro.md

 For the analysis in this project, we're only interested in whether a number is "featured" in the video, so we feed that number in as the `result` to the test function; the `formula` that generated that result will also be the number; no additional calculation history is provided.
 If the test function returns True, then the number is featured in the video.

 While studying the popularity of all numbers would be interesting, time and space constraints limit the set of numbers to consider.
-Drawing from previous work on the popularity of integers in OEIS (see [Sloane's Gap](https://www.youtube.com/watch?v=_YysNM2JoFo)), bounds were set at -10000 to +10000 for both real and imaginary numbers.
+Drawing from previous work on the popularity of integers in OEIS (see [Sloane's Gap](https://www.youtube.com/watch?v=_YysNM2JoFo)), bounds were set at [-10000, +10001) for both real and imaginary numbers.
 Along the real axis (a + 0i) and the imaginary axis (0 + bi), we take 0.01-step increments.
 For all other complex numbers (a + bi, for a, b != 0), we take unit steps for both a and b.

-The code for determining whether a number is featured in a video can be found here: https://github.com/lipschultz/diabicus/blob/gap-analysis/number-analysis/compute_popularity.py
+The code for determining whether a number is featured in a video can be found here: [https://github.com/lipschultz/diabicus/blob/gap-analysis/number-analysis/compute_popularity.py](https://github.com/lipschultz/diabicus/blob/gap-analysis/number-analysis/compute_popularity.py)

 ## A Brief Word About OEIS